 Peace Education Webinar Series in 2019 - 2020

-This webinar will highlight the emerging trend of violent extremism and terrorism in West Africa-Sahel belt and its implications for the coastal areas of West Africa, especially, Benin, Ghana and Togo.
+This webinar highlights the emerging trend of violent extremism and terrorism in West Africa-Sahel belt and its implications for the coastal areas of West Africa, especially, Benin, Ghana and Togo.
 Lessons learned and recommendations for response and mitigation of the threats will also be shared.
 The threat of terrorism and violent extremism in West Africa and the Sahel is of increasing concern to local, regional, and international actors.
 A recent United Nations Educational, Scientific and Cultural Organisation (UNESCO) publication has shown that growing threats and acts of violent extremism and terrorism in the region have created a climate of fear and insecurity that continue to undermine peace and development efforts.
 In comparison to other regional blocks in Africa, West Africa has increasingly become a hotbed for predatory acts of a host of extremist groups.
 The trend of terrorist and extremist activities remains significantly high, especially in Burkina Faso, Nigeria, Mali and Niger.
+The webinar discussed the teaching curriculum developed by WANEP to prevent violent extremism through peace education in the Sahel region and in Nigeria.

 Anti-discrimination and Gender Expertise for School Textbooks and Learning/Teaching Materials: Methodology, Criteria, Indicators